 15. How Do You Determine Priorities When You Have Numerous Tasks At Hand?

 The interviewers wish to see your problem-solving and organization skills with this answer.
 They also intend to check whether you can multi-task.
-Say how you usually plan your work for the day and assign priority to them accordingly if there is too much work at hand.
+Say how you usually plan your work for the day and assign priority to them accordingly if there is too much work.

-“Firstly, I would list down the number of tasks at hand in order of importance.
+“Firstly, I would list the number of tasks in order of importance.
 The most urgent ones having the deadlines ahead shall be on the top of the list.
 Then I would organize my schedule to see how much work can be done in a day, completing the ones that need immediate attention, even though all tasks are equally important.
 Multi-tasking is all about proper planning and organization.
-If some tasks involve discussion and complications, it would surely get more preference because it would be time-consuming than the others.”
+If some tasks involve discussion and complications, it would be more preferred because it would be time-consuming than the others.”

 16. How Would You Rate Your Computing Skills?